yiliren/yiliren.github.io/_pages/about.md

 News
 ======
+04/2026 I served as a panelist for NSF.

 03/2026 Our work “MURAL-Fi: Multi-User Respiration Authentication Leveraging WiFi” has been accepted by IMWUT/UbiComp.

 03/2026 I served as a TPC member for mHealthSec2026 (IEEE/ACM CHASE 2026 workshop).